-Various attributes were taken into consideration in the evaluation including Board composition and quality, Board strategy and risk management, Board and Management
+Various attributes were taken into consideration in the evaluation including Board composition and quality, Board strategy and risk management, Board and Management relations, Directors obligation on participation at the Board meetings, knowledge and skill, personal attributes and implementation of corporate governance practices.

-The inputs shared by the Directors were considered and discussed at the meeting of the Board, meeting of Directors other than Independent Directors and Nomination and Remuneration Committee.
+The inputs shared by the Directors were considered and discussed at the meeting of the Board, meeting of

+Directors other than Independent Directors and Nomination and Remuneration Committee.
 Further, the Independent Directors held a separate meeting in which they reviewed the performance of Board and of Non-Executive Directors.